Casa de Solana Wedding Photography Guide

 More details Less details

-Casa de Solana is a heritage bed and breakfast located at 21 Aviles Street—on America's oldest documented street, laid out in 1572.
+Casa de Solana wedding venue is a heritage bed and breakfast located at 21 Aviles Street—on America's oldest documented street, laid out in 1572.
 The inn occupies a beautifully restored colonial-era building, offering guests a glimpse into St. Augustine's rich past while providing modern comforts.

 At the heart of this property is a romantic walled courtyard.
 A charming fountain, lush plants, and cozy seating areas create an atmosphere of quiet romance—perfect for saying your vows.